tresorit/ZeroKit-Realm-encrypted-tasks/README.md

 ```bash
 curl -sL https://github.com/tresorit/ZeroKit-Realm-auth-provider/raw/master/install.sh | sudo -E bash -
 ```
+**Notes:**
-**Notice:** if you need more help or want to install it manually, you can find more detailed description in the module's repository on GitHub
+ - if you need more help or want to install it manually, you can find more detailed description in the module's repository on GitHub
+ - curl utility should be installed by default if you are using OsX or Ubuntu, but if not, you may install it with the package manager of your system.

-The script will automatically install the module and will produce a code snippet which should be inserted into the configuration file of ROS in the **"auth"** section.
+The script will automatically install the module and will produce a code snippet which should be inserted into the configuration file of ROS **under** the **"auth/providers"** section. (please do not copy "*auth:*" and "*providers:*" tags themselves).

-> Realm Object Server's config file is can be found at this location, according ot your platform:
+> Realm Object Server's config file can be found at this location, according to your platform:
   >   - On linux: /etc/realm/configuration.yml
   >   - On OsX:   {realm-mobile-platform-directory}/realm-object-server/object-server/configuration.yml